regisftm/azure-fortinet-fabric-bootcamp/modules/module-10-fortianalyzer/README.md

 **Log Configuration:**

-- [ ] Configured Azure FortiGate A Security Fabric to send logs to FortiAnalyzer
+- [ ] Configured Azure FortiGate A and B Security Fabric to send logs to FortiAnalyzer
-- [ ] Configured Azure FortiGate B ecurity Fabric to send logs to FortiAnalyzer
-- [ ] Configured on-premises FortiGate to send logs via VPN
+- [ ] Configured on-premises FortiGate to send logs via VPN to FortiAnalyzer
 - [ ] Enabled traffic logging on all firewall policies

 **Device Registration:**